 And we find we need to make sure we are giving our full attention to the tasks we have volunteered for.
 When we take on a role with a heavy workload, then limiting our involvement with other service commitments allows us to put all our energy into the matters at hand.

-Willingness in world
+This willingness carries over to the working world, where we can now delight in applying our skills and talents to the job at hand, confident we are giving value for money.
+We have moved from anything but to no matter what.

 Acceptance

 “If a job is worth doing, it’s worth doing it badly”

 We have already found in recovery that there are things we must do for ourselves, no matter well or badly we do them.
 The same is true in service: we accept that there are actions that we need to take, but that their outcomes are not guaranteed.
-Things happen in the Higher Power’s time, not ours, and all we can do is take the actions.
+Things happen in our Higher Power’s time, not ours, and all we can do is take the actions.

 Sometimes we put our hearts and souls into something, but it founders and our efforts seem wasted.
 Proposals are poorly received.
 Motions are rejected.
 Projects fail.
 Events fall apart due to lack of interest.
 Or the results are not perfect, falling short of our expectations.
 There are mistakes on our freshly printed flyers.
-We have to turn people away from our event due to lack of space.
+We have to turn people away due to lack of space.
 There are not enough volunteers or funds to achieve some vital initiative.

 When these things happen, we come to face these failures honestly but without self-recrimination.
 We are consoled that our efforts, successful or not, flawed or perfect, are all part of our recovery.
 We have put our loving energy out into the universe, and it will come back to us in ways we may not understand.

-When we cannot complete some task within the expected time, then we learn that promptly notifying everyone affected allows them to incorporate the delay in their plans, or even lift the burden from us entirely by finding people to help or reassigning the task to someone else.
-And then we discover that the simple act of asking for help relieves us of the suffering of trying to soldier on, silent and alone—there are others willing to assist us!
+When we cannot complete some task within the expected time, then we learn that promptly notifying everyone affected allows them to incorporate the delay in their plans, find other people to help, or even lift the burden from us entirely by reassigning the task to someone else.
+And then we discover that the simple act of asking for help has relieved us from the suffering of trying to soldier on, silent and alone—there are others willing to assist us!

-Outside the program, we become unafraid to face our challenges honestly with our employers, customers or clients: we no longer have to be all-knowing, all-doing Superbeings.
-We can admit to our shortcomings, our lack of knowledge, our failures, rather than trying to paper over like we did before.
-Unafraid.
+And outside the program, we become unafraid to face our challenges honestly with our employers, customers or clients: we no longer have to be all-knowing, all-doing Superheroes.
+We can admit to our lack of knowledge, our failures, our shortcomings, rather than hiding from our mistakes or trying to paper over them as we did before.

 Consensus